Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 At first sight, the concessionary bus pass is an obvious target – it does, however, present more of a logistical problem for government attack, since:

 a) It was introduced by New Labour in true socialist vein and was designed to benefit all our senior citizens and give them much needed mobility in their dotage as a reward for services rendered throughout their working lives.
 It has been well received and valued by many since it was made available in the noughties, and was one of the lasting legacies the Blair government left us with.
-Removing it from everyone except means-tested benefit claimants therefore carries a severe PR 'health warning' for the offending chancellor, and the PM who sanctions it, given their party's (nominally!) socialist ideology.
+Removing it from everyone except means-tested benefit claimants therefore carries a severe public relations 'health warning' for the offending chancellor, and the PM who sanctions it, given their party's (nominally!) socialist ideology.
 A major back-bench revolt amongst left-leaning MPs would be a virtual certainty, given the storm winter fuel abolition has already kicked up across the nation.

 c) The benefit is Local Authority (LA)-funded and organised and any changes would also require amendment of the relevant sections of the Transport Act 2000 and the Concessionary Bus Travel Act 2007 acts of Parliament – applying a means test across the board for every existing and new pass-holder would create a major administrative headache for every LA, and would thus be likely to cost more than it saved.
 Unlike the winter Fuel payment, bus travel is limited to a relatively small number of less well-off pensioners who cannot afford cars or to those who have for various reasons no longer drive, thus reducing even further the revenue gained to the treasury by means testing.
 Many of our LAs are now Labour-controlled and would be likely to kick up a major fuss with national government if they attempted to enforce abolition of the benefit by reducing the overall LA grant even further - a recent LA association report indicated that the government contribution already falls short of the cost of provision.
 This is the only means available to central government to curtail the scheme, given that funding for the concession is not provided separately.